deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Tran glanced at the patient with a blank expression. “...As you say.”

 “Right.”
 Meeyuk shook his pelt out.
 “In summary, you would introduce a potent antagonist to flush his reward centers while simultaneously holding him unconscious, filtering his blood, introducing a powerful retrovirus, and activating this ‘key’ protein.
-The consequences of that will be many-fold and profound, but will certainly cause a powerful autoimmune response.”
+The consequences of that will be manifold and profound, but will certainly cause a powerful autoimmune response.”

 “Which we will then convince to react aggressively to the Arutech.”